Trump's worst enemy as he kicks off his re-election bid may be himself

 CHARLESTON, S.C. — On the surface, Chris Moody and Steve Neal don't have much in common, except for this: They're excited about voting for President Donald Trump again in 2020.

-He is very tapped into a powerful sentiment stoked by Trump and shared by many of his voters — that Trump is under constant and unfair attack from Democrats, the media and establishment forces in Washington.
+He is very tapped into a powerful sentiment stoked by Trump and shared by many of his voters — that the president is under constant and unfair attack from Democrats, the news media and establishment forces in Washington.

 "I can't stand the way people talk about him," Moody said.